talha131/onCrashReboot/content/ict/Collaboration/ICT enhances collaborative learning in Pakistan.md

 ---
-title:ICT enhances collaborative learning in Pakistan
+title: ICT enhances collaborative learning in Pakistan
 ---

 Internationally, Information and Communication Technology (ICT) is playing a crucial role in enhancing collaborative learning, even with challenges like varying levels of technology access across different regions.